 Figure 11.
-Forest Plot comparing MBSR and the TM technique
+Forest Plot comparing MBSR and TM

-The above forest plot shows the results of a meta-analysis that provides average effects of MBSR and TM practice on reducing PTSD.
+The above forest plot shows the results of a meta-analysis that provides average effects of MBSR and TM on reducing PTSD.
 The summary effect for MBSR was g = -.51 (-.65, -.36), Z = 6.94, p < .00001, and medium effect (upper red diamond in Figure 17).
 TM had twice as large an effect, g = -1.14 (-1.39, -.89, lower red diamond, Figure 17).
-The difference between TM practice and MBSR is g = -.61, a medium effect, which is highly statistically significant, Q(1) = 18.5, p = 1.7E-05, $Z^3 = -9.98$, p < .00001.
+The difference between TM and MBSR is g = -.61, a medium effect, which is highly statistically significant, Q(1) = 18.5, p = 1.7E-05, $Z^3 = -9.98$, p < .00001.
 The conclusion from these eleven studies is that TM has a significantly greater effect on reducing PTSD than does MBSR.
-The overall effect size for all eleven studies, the TM technique and MBSR combined, shown as the lavender diamond, is -.67 (-.79, -.54), Z = 10.5, p < .000001, indicating that meditation in general has a moderate to strong effect on reducing PTSD symptoms.
+The overall effect size for all eleven studies, TM and MBSR combined, shown as the lavender diamond, is -.67 (-.79, -.54), Z = 10.5, p < .00001, indicating that meditation in general has a moderate to strong effect on reducing PTSD symptoms.

-Comparison to First-Line Treatments and Value-Added with TM Practice
+Comparison to First-Line Treatments and Value-Added with TM

-The research findings from the different studies on the TM technique and PTSD are summarized in Table 12 below.
+The research findings from the different studies on TM and PTSD are summarized in the Table 12 below.
 This research shows that TM consistently has a large effect on reducing PTSD symptoms and also has a large effect on reducing depression, perhaps the most-costly comorbidity of PTSD.
-The effects of the TM technique are non-inferior to those produced by the two first-line trauma-focused therapies, cognitive processing therapy (CPT) and prolonged exposure (PE).
+The effects of the TM program are non-inferior to those produced by the two first-line trauma-focused therapies, cognitive processing therapy (CPT) and prolonged exposure (PE).
 Steenkamp10, in her review of psychotherapy for military-related PTSD, found the following:

-- Within group post-treatment effect sizes were large (Cohen d range, 0.78-1.10) - Forty-nine to 70% attained clinically meaningful PTSD symptom improvement - Approximately two-thirds retained their PTSD diagnosis
+- Within group posttreatment effect sizes were large (Cohen d range, 0.78-1.10) - Forty-nine to 70% attained clinically meaningful PTSD symptom improvement - Approximately two-thirds retained their PTSD diagnosis